Got Questions?

 Commonly used by partners and spouses, this insures two lives in one policy and pays the survivor when the other insured dies, at which point the policy ends.

-• Lower premiums than two separate policies
+• The premiums for joint life policies are lower than those for two separate policies

 Critical illness insurance